afrazibnhassan/Meet4Fun/README.md

 # Meet4Fun — Google Meet Enhancement Extension

 Meet4Fun brings a set of powerful, fully customizable features that make your Google Meet experience more convenient, automated, and engaging.
-Below are the detailed features (excluding Auto-Nodder) and how to use them directly from the browser’s URL bar with JavaScript commands.
+Below are the detailed features and how to use them directly from the browser’s URL bar with JavaScript commands.

 ## 🚀 How to Use Meet4Fun Scripts